puppygirlchloe/genesis-mirror/README.md

 ## What's Genesis Mirror?

 Genesis Mirror is an AFK bot for Minecraft.
-It helps you stay logged into servers without any issue.
+It helps you stay logged into servers without any issues.

 ## How Does it Work?